Last Updated: 27 May 2020

 So, how do we find out what questions people in our vertical are asking?

-It turns out that the answer is both relatively easy and suprisingly scalable, by using nothing more than a crawling tool and some basic googling.
+It turns out that the answer is both relatively easy and surprisingly scalable, by using nothing more than a crawling tool and some basic googling.

 Ready to get started?